A very important question: What is the difference between the shiny side of aluminium foil and the dull side of aluminium foil?

-Answer: Aluminium foil is made shiny on one side and dull on the other by heavy rollers used to roll out the foil in the manufacturing process.
+To give you some context, aluminium foil is made shiny on one side and dull on the other by heavy rollers used to roll out the foil in the manufacturing process.

-As for the difference it makes when we use foil in cooking, testing has discovered that there is a very minimal difference.
+As for the difference it makes when we use foil in cooking, testing has discovered that there is actually a very minimal difference.

 When freezing, baking or storing food, the effect on the food is the same, no matter whether you use the foil with the shiny side facing in or out.

 One thing to watch out for however, is the use of foil in the storage of acidic foods.